Fall Activities In NJ To Fill Your Bucket List This Season

 Find fall fun and thrill rides

-Just because summer is done, it doesn’t mean that the thrills and spills on a rollercoaster have to stop.
-Plenty of amusement parks in New Jersey offer everything from harvest fall fun to spooky scares.
-At Six Flags Great Adventure, Fright Fest is the event of the season with creepy thrills and hair-raising scares (daytime is geared towards non-scary Halloween fun).
+Just because summer is done, the thrills and spills on a rollercoaster don’t have to stop.
+Plenty of amusement parks in New Jersey offer everything from harvest-themed entertainment to spooky scares.
+At Six Flags Great Adventure, Boo Fest and Fright Fest are the events of the season—during the day with Boo Fest, it’s all kid-friendly Halloween themes, and after dark, Fright Fest turns up the scare factor with the park turning into a ghoulish and creepy scene.
 For a tamer time, head to Diggerland USA for Diggerfest Fall Festival, where there is a lot of digging action with everything from pumpkin decorating to hayrides.

 Fall among the grapes at a local vineyard